ionathanch/scraps/README.md

-# Models of ECC
+# Mechanizations of ECC

-This repository contains various different ways of modelling Luo's Extended Calculus of Constructions, usually with a few additions:
+This repository contains various different very incomplete mechanizations of Luo's Extended Calculus of Constructions, usually with a few additions:

 * Local definitions (let expressions), with or without type annotations
 * Booleans with dependent conditionals (elimination)